Smoked Turkey

 • Make sure your turkey is fully thawed.

 • I suggest brining your turkey overnight or for a day.
 I feel that brining it not only adds some moisture, it also helps the turkey cook a little faster.
 You can of course choose a dry salt brine or no brine at all and can still smoke the turkey.
-Note: If you happened to purchase a pre brined or ingested turkey, do not brine as it will be too salty.
-These are not available everywhere, just wanted to point out they do exist.

 • I prefer brining in a huge bowl or pot, less mess.
 If you opt to use a turkey bag, double up just in case.